-Canada’s labour market has been under tremendous strain due to various reasons such as a declining birth rate, a booming economy, and younger retirement age, leaving many important jobs in Canada vacant.
-Canada has therefore sought to fill these positions with foreign workers, offering both permanent and temporary employment opportunities at all skills levels.
+Canada’s labour market has been under tremendous strain due to various reasons.
+These include a declining birth rate, a booming economy, and large percentage of retiring citizens.
+The country is, therefore, looking to fill these positions with foreign workers, offering both permanent and temporary employment opportunities at all skills levels.

 What is an LMIA?

 An LMIA is a document that shows that a Canadian employer has attempted to fill a job locally but was unable to do so successfully and is therefore permitted to hire a foreign employee.

 There are various work permit streams and programs that fall under the IMP, many of which could give you the opportunity to eventually apply for permanent residency through various provincial programs or federal economic programs such as the Canadian Experience Class, which falls under the Express Entry system.

 As mentioned previously, work programs under the IMP do not require an LMIA.
 Applicants only require an open work permit which allows you to work for any employer in Canada.
 Below are some of the programs that fall under the International Mobility Program: